Why is Physician Engagement Important? Engagement Strategies

 Find Leaders

-Physicians who adopt the vision and mission of organizations early on may lead further changes.
+Physicians who adopt the vision and mission of organizations early on may lead to further changes.

 Create Partners